 Below are the top five most common Committees within an HOA and some duties they could be charged with through the charter.

-• Financial Advisory: The Financial Advisory Committee could be tasked with reviewing and monitoring the HOA’s finances to ensure the financial position remains strong and operates responsibly.
+Financial Advisory: The Financial Advisory Committee could review and monitor the HOA’s finances to ensure the financial position remains strong and operates responsibly.
 Additionally, they may also be tasked with obtaining and reviewing a reserve study prepared by a third-party vendor contracted by the association.

 Can a Committee meet without notice of a meeting?